 Discussion groups and classes

 The Faculty organises logic classes for first year students, and discussion groups for first and second year students.
-The latter provide an opportunity for students from different colleges to meet each other and compare their initial responses to philosophical issues.
-The teaching for advanced Part II courses sometimes takes the form of seminar discussions rather than lectures, and can in some cases be open to both graduates and undergraduate students
+The latter provide an opportunity for students from different colleges to meet each other and compare and develop their responses to philosophical issues.
+The teaching for advanced Part II courses sometimes takes the form of seminar discussions rather than lectures, and can in some cases be open both to graduates and undergraduate students.

-Each student has a Director of Studies (often abbreviated to ‘DOS’) appointed by their college to oversee their work, give advice on the choice of papers and arrange supervisions.
-Many Directors of Studies will do some supervisions themselves; but philosophy students should expect to have several different supervisors during their Cambridge careers, possibly including other Faculty teaching officers and advanced postgraduate students.
+All students have a Director of Studies appointed by their college to oversee their work, give advice on the choice of papers and arrange supervisions.
+Most Directors of Studies will do some supervisions themselves; but philosophy students will have several different supervisors during their Cambridge careers, possibly including other Faculty teaching officers and advanced postgraduate students.

-Philosophy students normally have one supervision each week.
+Philosophy students can expect to have one supervision each week.
 Probably the most distinctive feature of reading philosophy at Cambridge is that supervisions are usually one-to-one.
 The supervisor will set an essay on a topic covered by the syllabus and recommend relevant reading.
 The student will then hand in the essay prior to the supervision so that the supervisor can read and comment on it in advance.
-The supervision itself is then devoted to a critical discussion of the student’s essay and its topic.
+The supervision itself is then devoted to a critical discussion of the essay topic.

 The Amoral Sciences Club is run by undergraduates and puts on an alternative series of philosophy talks.

-There are examinations for each part of the philosophy course in late May/early June in the latter half of the Easter (third) term.
-They take one three-hour examination for each of their four subjects, in which they normally have to answer three essay-type questions.
-In addition students sit a fifth paper in which they write one longer essay over three hours.
+There are examinations for each part of the philosophy course in late May/early June, in the second half of the Easter (third) term.
+Part IA students sit one three-hour examination for each of their four subjects, in which they normally have to answer three essay-type questions.
+In addition they sit a fifth paper in which they write one longer essay over three hours.
 The aim of this General Paper is to encourage students to reflect on broader issues than arise in the context of the subject papers, and to reward originality and flexibility as much as knowledge of specific areas of the subject.

-At Part IB and Part II, it is possible to replace exams with coursework.
-Part IB students may choose to replace one of their written exam papers with two extended essays written in their own time earlier in the year on appropriate topics.
-Part II students also have this option, and they may also submit one longer dissertation on a subject of their choice in place of another written exam paper: this can be on any philosophical topic of the student's choosing that the Faculty is able to teach and examine.
+Part IB students may if they wish replace one of their written exam papers with two extended essays written in their own time earlier in the year on appropriate topics.
+Part II students also have this option, and they also may submit one longer dissertation in place of another written exam paper: this can be on any philosophical topic of the student's choosing that the Faculty is able to teach and examine.

-A distinctive feature of Cambridge is that each part of the Tripos is marked separately and independently.
-There is no overall mark or degree class for all 3 years.
+Each part of the Tripos is marked separately and independently.
+There is no overall mark/class for all 3 years of study.

-The Casimir Lewy Library is the primary source of printed and electronic material needed for the study and teaching of philosophy and related subjects in Cambridge.
+The Casimir Lewy Library is the primary source of printed and electronic material needed for the study and teaching of philosophy in Cambridge.
 It covers all the areas taught in the Philosophy Tripos as well as most of the areas researched by graduates and teaching staff.
 The library stock, therefore, extends well beyond philosophy itself to cover the interdisciplinary subjects related to philosophy taught and researched in the University.

-Various courses in languages useful to philosophers are available to students and the University Language Centre is open to all students.
+Various courses in languages useful to philosophers are open to students and the University Language Centre is open to all students.

-All students may use the University’s Public Workstation Facilities (PWF) which are located in many sites around the University.
+All students are encouraged to use University Public Workstation Facilities (PWF) which are located in many sites around the University.
 Most of the computers in the Faculty Library are part of the Raised Faculty Building PWF.
 This service gives access to a number of electronic resources and word processing.
 Wireless networking is available in most areas of the Faculty.